Citizen-Knowledge-Graph/console/README.md

-# console
+# FörderFunke Console
-A console for working directly with all triples
+Playground and discovery tool for all Linked Data in the FörderFunke project.